emacsmirror/emmet-mode/README.md

     (setq emmet-move-cursor-between-quotes t) ;; default nil

-Or if you don't want to move cursor after expandin:
+Or if you don't want to move cursor after expanding:

     (setq emmet-move-cursor-after-expanding nil) ;; default t